ayrtonm/psx-sdk-rs/README.md

 Then open `target/mipsel-unknown-linux-gnu/doc/psx/index.html` in a browser.
 Once things become a bit more stable I'll probably document things more thoroughly and link a tutorial here.

-## Optionally running executables on hardware

-You'll also need a way to run custom "PS-EXE" executables on the console, I (simias) use an Xplorer-FX flashed with caetla 0.34 and the catflap4linux to control it.